pwalkerdev/prototyper/README.md

 ### 0.0.3

-Update Headless back-end to latest version.
+- Update Headless back-end to latest version.
+- Add new VSCode command to evaluate JavaScript
+- Add new "auto" command which will evaluate based on the editor's currently selected language

 ### 0.0.2